4ern/laravel-mix-handlebars/README.md

 mix.handlebars('src/', 'dist/');
 ```

-That’s it.
-You can use handlebars as usual.

 ## Note:
+- The file extension must be `.hbs`.
-Partials must begin with an underscore so that they are recognized as partials. `_myPartial.hbs`.
+- Partials must begin with an underscore so that they are recognized as partials. `_myPartial.hbs`.